frithnanth/perl6-Archive-Libarchive/README.md

 If the optional `$format` argument is provided, then the object will select that specific format while dealing with the archive.

-List of possible formats:
+List of possible read formats:

 * 7zip
 * ar
 * cab
 * cpio
-* empty
 * gnutar
 * iso9660
 * lha